Take The First Step Now

 Days 6 through 7

 A week is generally the length of the acute withdrawal stage.
 By this time, your aching muscles and nausea should have subsided.
-Physically, the user will improve with time, albeit they will still be worn out and exhausted.
+Physically, the user will improve with time, but they will still feel worn out and exhausted.

 PAWS (Post-Acute Withdrawal Syndrome)